-I highly recommend to pack one pair of light pants.
-If you don’t have light pants, you can easily buy them in Thailand or just pack a pair of leggings instead.
+I highly recommend to pack one pair of lightweight pants.
+If you don’t have light pants, you can easily buy them in Thailand.

 Even though it’s hot all the time in Thailand, pack a lightweight jacket.
 You can use wear it if it rains or to survive the air conditioning on public transportation.

 With the hot temperatures, you’ll spend most of the day in flip flops or sandals.
 Be sure to wear comfortable shoes that you have already used at home so you do not hurt your feet in the middle of the trip.
 Birkenstock sandals are great for Thailand hot temperatures.

 Make sure you bring a pair of running shoes or lightweight hiking shoes for hikes and also for Bangkok as it’s a big city and you’ll probably walk a lot.

 Rule number 1 for the beach days in Thailand: wear sunscreen.
 Make sure you put on sunscreen every morning before you head out and also take it with you on your backpack.
 In addition to this you must also bring a hat and sunglasses.

 If you’re out for the day island hopping, you will need a small bag like this Herschel to carry sunscreen, a beach blanket, a towel and your snorkel gear (if you don’t have one, you can buy it or rent it there).

 Must-Have Items to pack for Thailand